 Filter rules now can be used to match or set communities, large communities, and extended communities from community list:

 RouterOS implements an RTR client.
 You connect to the server which will send route validity information.
-This information then can be used to validate routes in route filters against a group with "rpki-validate" and further in filters "match-rpki" can be used to match exact state.
+This information then can be used to validate routes in route filters against a group with "rpki-validate" and further in filters "match-rpki" can be used to match the exact state.